Mask the Redundancy: Evolving Masking Representation Learning for Multivariate Time-Series Clustering: Introduction

 This paper, therefore, proposes Evolving-masked MTS Clustering (EMTC) to explicitly address the critical redundancy issue in MTS clustering.
 As illustrated in Figure~\ref{motivation} (b), EMTC adopts attention-based Importance-aware Variate-wise Masking (IVM) to dynamically determine the redundant timestamps to be excluded in the current learning epoch, and introduces Multi-Endogenous Views (MEV)-based representation learning to facilitate a more informative and generalized learning process.
-More specifically, the IVM module assigns masks to timestamps with low importance to explicitly prevent them from participating in the representation learning.
-The attention-based importance weights are learned through the MEV generated from the input MTS, which provides more comprehensive data perspectives, relieving premature convergence and gradient dominance caused by the crisp IVM.
-Based on the MEV, a dual-path architecture is designed: 1) Consistency and Reconstruction Learning (CRL) performs intra- and inter-view reconstruction to extract invariant features that are robust to masked redundancy and view-specific information, respectively, and 2) Clustering-guided MEV Contrastive learning (CMC) adopts clusters as a basis for data augmentation, which serves to enhance the cluster separation in the embedding space and also connects the clustering objective into representation learning.
-The contributions are as follows: \begin{itemize} \item \textbf{A novel learnable redundancy masking mechanism.} This paper designs a content-aware attention mechanism for timestamp scoring, which dynamically guide the evolving masking of redundant timestamps.
+More specifically, the IVM module assigns masks to timestamps with low importance to explicitly prevent them from participating in the representation learning, where the attention-based importance is learned for each time series.
+Then, the MEV is generated based on the masked MTS, and a dual-path architecture is designed to learn representations based on the MEV: 1) Consistency and Reconstruction Learning (CRL) performs intra- and inter-view reconstruction to extract invariant features that are robust to masked redundancy and view-specific information, respectively, and 2) Clustering-guided MEV Contrastive learning (CMC) adopts clusters as a basis for data augmentation, which serves to enhance the cluster separation in the embedding space and also connects the clustering objective into representation learning.
+The contributions are as follows: \begin{itemize} \item \textbf{A novel learnable redundancy masking mechanism.} This paper designs a content-aware attention mechanism for timestamp scoring, which dynamically guides the evolving masking of redundant timestamps.
 This directly and adaptively suppresses temporal redundancy, enhancing representation discriminability for MTS clustering. \item \textbf{Synergistic design of IVM-MEV complementary.} A complementary redundancy masking and multi-view learning mechanism has been established, where MEV facilitates sufficient interaction of the MTS to avoid the dominance of the crisp IVM masking, while IVM serves to eliminate the redundancy amplified by the MEV. \item \textbf{Representation and clustering connected paradigm.} EMTC is an early exploration that integrates contrastive learning into MTS clustering.
 By leveraging dynamically updated clustering results to guide data augmentation, it connects both the representation learning and the redundancy masking learning to the MTS clustering objective. \end{itemize}